Excelsior Power Company Building: Architecture

 The Excelsior Power Company Building is located at 33–43 Gold Street in the Financial District of Manhattan in New York City, southwest of Fulton Street.
 Officially, it is part of a larger building spanning the addresses 33–51 Gold Street and 82–88 Fulton Street.
 The Excelsior Power Company Building was designed by William Covington Gunnell and, according to the New York City Landmarks Preservation Commission (LPC), is Gunnell's only known design in the city.
 It was erected by Robert L. Darragh, a master mason who also worked on the Union Theological Seminary, New York World Building, and Home Life Building.
+99 John Street is located immediately south of the Excelsior Power Company Building.

 As built, the Excelsior Power Company Building's above-ground stories were rented to tenants, particularly those in industrial sectors, while the steam plant itself was in the basement.
 The basement vault extends underneath the entire width of Gold Street at its widest point.
 The plant was the Excelsior Power Company's main generating plant in the area bounded clockwise from north by Chambers Street, the East River, Beaver Street, and Broadway.